 - Our School

-There are 18 governors on the Lavington School Board, made up of 10 ‘governors’, 5 ‘parent governors’ and 3 ‘staff governors’ (including the headteacher).
+There are 18 governors on the Lavington School Board, made up of 10 ‘governors’, 5 ‘parent governors’ and 3 ‘staff governors’ (including the Head of School).
 Governors are appointed by the members of the Lavington School Acadmy Trust, parent governors are elected by parents of current students and staff governors are elected by school staff, except the headteacher who is ex-officio.
 Vacancies and details of elections are placed in the school newsletter.
 There is a link to the list of current governors below.

 As Lavington School is an academy, these governors are also trustees.
-The full governing body usually meets 6 times per year, and there is a link to the minutes of these meetings below.
+The full governing body usually meets six times per year, and there is a link to the minutes of these meetings below.
 A large part of this meeting is used to discuss the work carried out by the governor committees.

 There are 5 committees, each aligned to the responsibilities of a member of the Senior Leadership Team (SLT) who attends the meeting.
 Three or four governors sit on each committee, utilising their individual experience and skills.